 1] Run pre-upgrade validation check

-There is a tool called SETUP.EXE that lets you run pre-upgrade validation checks on your computer and shows possible errors, if there are any.
-Whether you are trying to install a feature update or any other minor Windows 10 update, you can have prior knowledge about the problems.
+There is a tool called SETUP.EXE that lets you run pre-upgrade validation checks on your computer and shows possible errors.
+Whether you are trying to install a feature update or any other minor Windows Update, you can have prior knowledge of the problems.

 Follow this detailed guide to run a pre-upgrade validation check using SETUP.EXE.